Other

 And, it is a moral wrong for him to expect a paycheck from the

-organized SDA Church to promote this sort of thinking - a position
+organized SDA Church to promote this sort of thinking - a

-planet in the recent past.
+life on this planet in the recent past.

 You may think that the position of the SDA Church is clearly